newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 required: true
 issuingAgency: New Jersey State Police Private Detective Unit
 ---
-Any staff working in your Detective Agency must be registered before they can be scheduled for work.
+All staff working in your Detective Agency must be registered before they can be scheduled for work.

 -﻿--